tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 “Wait!
 Wait!”
 Wright blurts out, panic edging his voice as he watches the undead form of Mrs. Thao inch closer, her teeth snapping in anticipation.
 "There might be... a way.
 But it's a long shot.
 A one in a million."

-I hand over the reins over to Hung, who tightens his grip on the chain, holding Mrs. Thao at bay.
+I hand the reins over to Hung, who tightens his grip on the chain, holding Mrs. Thao at bay.
 "Explain," I demand.

 He swallows hard, his eyes darting between Mrs. Thao and me.
 "There's... a drainage system.
 Runs underneath the compound, empties into the river.
 They use it for... for runoff.
 Chemicals, waste.
 It's guarded, but not as heavily.
 Everyone's focused on the jungle."